whodanyalahmed/fb_comment_challenge/readMe.md

 It will install latest version of selenium on your pc.

+after that you need to find your chrome version and google chromedriver for your chrome compatible version and store it to **Driver** folder if you want to use in linux too then also download for linux too..I have already downlaoded **chromedriver v.83**.

 ## Support and Running program

 This program support both linux and windows to run this you need to open terminal or cmd in a folder where is **app.py** is present after opening cmd/terminal you have to type: